GoogleChrome/web.dev/src/site/content/en/learn/accessibility/forms/index.md

 </div>

-In addition to choosing the most accessible form filed patterns, where applicable, you should also add
+In addition to choosing the most accessible form field patterns, where applicable, you should also add
 [HTML autocomplete attributes](https://developer.mozilla.org/docs/Web/HTML/Attributes/autocomplete)
 to your fields.
 Adding autocomplete attributes allows a more fine-grained [definition or identification of purpose](https://www.w3.org/TR/WCAG21/#input-purposes) to user agents and assistive technologies (AT).

-The autocomplete attributes allow users to personalize visual presentations, such as showing a birthday cake icon in a field with the birthday autocomplete attribute (`bday`) assigned to it.
+Autocomplete attributes allow users to personalize visual presentations, such as showing a birthday cake icon in a field with the birthday autocomplete attribute (`bday`) assigned to it.
 More generally, autocomplete attributes make filling out forms easier and quicker.
 This is especially helpful for people